pnp/pnpjs/docs/contributing/extending-the-library.md

     public get fields(): IViewFields {
         // we use the ViewFields factory function supplying "this" as the first parameter
         // this will create a url like ".../fields/viewfields" due to the defaultPath decorator
         // on the _ViewFields class.
-This is equivelent to: ViewFields(this, "viewfields") return ViewFields(this);
+This is equivalent to: ViewFields(this, "viewfields") return ViewFields(this);
     }